sjsrey/giasp16/content/pages/tools.md

 - matplotlib
 - pandas
 - folium
-- [GeoDaSpace][GeoDaSpace]
+- cartopy

 There are a number of ways to install PySAL and these dependencies.
-For the workshop, if you do not yet have the dependencies installed we suggest using one of two scientific Python distributions (below).
+For the course, if you do not yet have the dependencies installed we suggest using one of two scientific Python distributions (below).
 These have the advantages of including most of the dependencies for PySAL as well as PySAL itself.
 Moreover, both allow for updating PySAL to the most recent release  (1.10 released July 31, 2015) which is more current that what is listed in either distribution.
-Both of these distributions also allow for installation of our final dependency, folium.
+Both of these distributions also allow for installation of additional dependencies.

 #### PySAL via Anaconda Python Distribution